 ChoreoLAB is a series of choreography workshops for dance artists of all genres who are interested in dance making, who want to develop their own choreographic voice, and who are eager to practice and hone their choreographic and editing skills.

-ChoreoLAB is usually held in partnership with another dance organization and can be customized to fit the needs of attendees.
+ChoreoLAB can be held in partnership with another dance organization and customized to fit the needs of attendees.

 The 3-4 hour workshop divides into three sections with breaks in between.